pedrodedios/Massive-free-field-on-dynamical-lattice-/README.md

 **Brute-force enumeration**

-Explicit summation over all discrete lattice configurations
+-- Explicit summation over all discrete lattice configurations

-Finite discretization of edge lengths
+-- Finite discretization of edge lengths

-Cyclic (rotational) symmetry of the lattice is exploited to remove redundant configurations
+-- Cyclic (rotational) symmetry of the lattice is exploited to remove redundant configurations

-Exact results within the chosen discretization

 ⚠️ Computational complexity scales as:

 Cost∼ dimen**XS

 This limits practical computations to small lattices (typically XS≤5).
-Thus this approach was run in the Draco HPC.
+Thus, this approach was run in the Draco HPC.

 **Importance sampling**

-Edge lengths are sampled from a Gaussian distribution
+-- Edge lengths are sampled from a Gaussian distribution

-Only relevant regions of configuration space are explored
+-- Only relevant regions of configuration space are explored

-Enables simulations of larger lattices
+-- Enables simulations of larger lattices

-Improved statistics at large geodesic distances
+-- Improved statistics at large geodesic distances

 This method is particularly suited for probing the long-distance behavior and robustness of the relational correlation function.